ben-arnao/AiderWrapper/README.md

 ## Development Best Practices

 - Add tests for functionality changes to verify new behavior.
+- The test suite runs in parallel with a 5-second timeout per test, so no single test can stall the run and failures never stop subsequent tests.
 - Break up and modularize code where possible to reduce merge conflicts.
 - Utility helpers live in focused modules (e.g., `utils.text`, `utils.config`)
   so changes stay scoped to their domain.